 And don’t forget to spring forward for daylight saving time on Sunday, March 13th!

 At Birdz of a Feather, we’re feathering the nest… one room at a time.
 Follow our blog here (link in the footer) or on Bloglovin’ (link below) to see other DIY projects, in and around the home.
-You can also follow us on our Youtube channel and Pinterest.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.

 By the way, there’s now a new category under the Birdz of a Feather family: Birdz of a Feather ~ Craft Rehab where you’ll find creative and sustainable craft ideas.
 Be sure to check it out!